zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

-## Review Misconfiguration Incidents on your Default EKS Cluster installation
+## Review Misconfigurations with the Default EKS Cluster

 Of all the policies enabled for configuration audit, every EKS cluster deployed as part of this SE-Summit class is expected to yield the following 2 security misconfigurations that relate to the control-plane default configurations of your cluster.

 ![MVCValidationEKS](/images/mfe/Capture_EKSMaster_Violations1.JPG?classes=border,shadow)